Solving Probabilistic Verification Problems of Neural Networks using Branch and Bound: Experiments

 \subsection{MiniACSIncome}

 To test the limits of \ToolName{}, we introduce the MiniACSIncome benchmark.
-MiniACSIncome is derived from the ACSIncome~\cite{DingHardtMillerEtAl2021} dataset, a replacement of the Adult dataset~\cite{AdultDataset1996} that is better suited for fair machine learning research.
-ACSIncome is based on US census data.
-The task is to predict whether a person's yearly income exceeds \$50\,000 using features such as the person's age, sex, weekly work hours, education, etc. Our benchmark provides probabilistic verification problems of various degrees of difficulty.
-We apply \ToolName{} to MiniACSIncome and show that it outperforms a na{\"\i}ve approach for solving MiniACSIncome.
+MiniACSIncome is derived from the ACSIncome dataset~\cite{DingHardtMillerEtAl2021}, a replacement of the Adult dataset~\cite{AdultDataset1996} that is better suited for fair machine learning research.
+The task is to predict whether a person's yearly income exceeds \$50\,000 using features such as the person's age, sex, and education.
+Our benchmark provides probabilistic verification problems of various degrees of difficulty.
+We apply \ToolName{} to MiniACSIncome and compare it to a baseline approach for solving MiniACSIncome.

-\subparagraph{Benchmark.} To create probabilistic verification problems of increasing difficulty, we consider an increasing number of input variables from ACSIncome.
+\textbf{Benchmark.} To create probabilistic verification problems of increasing difficulty, we consider an increasing number of input variables from ACSIncome.
 The smallest instance, MiniACSIncome-1, only contains the binary \enquote{SEX} variable.
 In contrast, the largest instance, MiniACSIncome-8, contains \enquote{SEX} and seven more variables from ACSIncome, including age, education, and working hours per week.
-We train a neural network with a single layer of ten neurons for each MiniACSIncome-$i$,~\(i \in \{1, \ldots, 8\}\).
-For MiniACSIncome-4, we additionally train deeper and wider networks to investigate the scalability of \ToolName{} with respect to the network size.
-We fit a Bayesian Network to the MiniACSIncome-8 dataset to obtain an input distribution.
-We use this distribution for all MiniACSIncome-$i$ instances by taking the variables not contained in MiniACSIncome-$i$ as latent variables.
-The verification problem is then to verify the demographic parity of a neural network with respect to \enquote{SEX} under this input distribution. \Cref{sec:miniacsincome-extra} contains additional details on the MiniACSIncome benchmark.

-\subparagraph{Na{\"\i}ve Approach.} Since all variables in ACSIncome are discrete, we can theoretically verify the demographic parity of a neural network by enumerating all discrete values in the input space of MiniACSIncome-$i$.
-However, as expected, the number of discrete values scales exponentially with the number of input variables.
-While MiniACSIncome-1 contains only two values, MiniACSIncome-4 already contains 38\,000 values, and MiniACSIncome-8 contains 2.4 billion values.
-As we demonstrate next, \ToolName{} can explore this space more efficiently than the na{\"\i}ve enumeration approach.
+Our benchmark's task is to verify the demographic parity of neural networks with varying input dimension under a Bayesian Network as input distribution.
+These Bayesian Networks provide complex multi-modal input distributions, as they fit the real-world US census data in ACSIncome. \Cref{sec:miniacsincome-extra} describes MiniACSIncome in detail.